 First, let’s discuss what a “normal” sleep cycle involves.
 There are five very different sleep stages in this cycle.
-When you experience a good night’s sleep, your body goes through this “normal” sleep cycle about every one to two hours.
-This cycle is repeated about four to six times a night.
+When you experience a good night’s sleep, your body goes through this “normal” sleep cycle.
+This occurs about every one to two hours.
+This cycle repeats about four to six times a night.

 Stages of sleep

 These stages in a “normal” sleep cycle ranges from stage 1 (a very light sleep) to stage four a very deep sleep.
 The fifth stage of sleep is when you go into REM (rapid eye movement).
 In this stage, your eyes, your breathing, heartbeat and brain waves become increasing fast.

 After your REM stage of sleep, you return to light sleep and the “normal” cycle of sleep begins again.